mew22/bforbanktest/README.md

 ### Technical choices

-I choose to use Gradle KTS with build convention structure to manage the project configuration, while it is a powerful tool that allow autocompletion, it also provide all the features of Kotlin language
+I choose to use Gradle KTS with build convention structure to manage the project configuration, while it is a powerful tool that allow autocompletion, it also provide all the features of Kotlin language.

 I used Hilt to manage the dependency injection.
-This library has its pros (simplicity, compile time dependency resolution, reduce verbosity) and of course its cons (tie to android)
+This library has its pros (simplicity, compile time dependency resolution, reduce verbosity) and of course its cons (tie to android).

 I used Kotlin Flow to communicate the data between the different layers because it is a native Kotlin API and offers better integration with "reactive" operators.
 It also avoid to have android objects like LiveData in the domain and make testing easier.

-I used Jetpack Compose declarative UI framework coupled with the navigation library to navigate inside features screen
+I used Jetpack Compose declarative UI framework coupled with the navigation library to navigate inside features screen.

 An handmade paging system as been implemented to avoid using JetPack Pager3 lib.